vczh/gac/README.md

     * **Content** Necessary CSS/JPG files for document

 Improvements to the previous release
-* Added 4 new features
+* Added 1 new demo

-    * **GuiSolidLabelElement** measures height when wrap line

-    * **GuiGDIElement** enables programmers to directly access GDI resources in a window

-    * **GuiDirect2DElement** enables programmers to directly access Direct2D resource in a window

-    * **GuiDocumentElement** enables programmers to render rich text with embedded images
+    * **Controls.TextBox.AdvancedColorizer** that shows how to write a text code with context sensitive
+* Added new features

+    * x64 supports
+    * Linq to C++
+    * Linq to Xml
+    * Linq to Json
+    * Parser framework and generator (generate parser cpp code from a grammar definition)
+    * Locale awared functions, like compare string with locale, format string with locale, etc
+    * Test buffer encoding, that can test a byte buffer and try to guess the encoding of the text as accurately as possible
 * Fixed bugs

-    * Fixed bug about compositions with wrap line labels

-    * Fixed but about multiple window disposing

-    * Fixed Template.Window.CustomizedBorder flicking

-* Added 1 new demo

-    * Rendering.TextLayout.RichText
+    * Close main form using GuiWindow::Close() will not exit the application